WalkerMao/walkermao.github.io/_posts/2022-04-30-notes-on-c++-primer-getting-started-and-data-types-chapter-1-3.md

 	cout << c << endl; // print the current character followed by a newline
 ```

+In this case `c` is of type `char`.
+On each iteration, the next character in `str` will be copied into `c`.

+We can declare references to the characters in `str` to avoid copying them: `for (auto &c : str)`.
+We can also declare constant references to the characters If we don't need to edit them: `for (auto &c : str)`.

 <img src="https://raw.githubusercontent.com/gaoxiangnumber1/NotesPhotos/master/Cpp/Cp/3-2.png" alt="img" style="zoom:100%;" />

 ##### Using a Range `for` to Change the Characters in a `string`

 If we want to change the value of the characters in a `string`, we must define the loop variable as a reference type.

 Converting a `string` to all uppercase letters: